Data-Science-Specialization/Reproducible-Research_Assessment_1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)

-The red vertial line shows that the interval with the highest average activity is the interval number 835.
+The red vertial line shows that the interval with the highest average activity is the interval number **835**.

 ## Imputing missing values

 ```r
 missing <- sum(is.na(activity$steps))
 ```
-The total number of missing values in the dataset is 2304.
+The total number of missing values in the dataset is **2304**.

-Substitute missing values with averages for a given interval and store in a new variable.
+Substitute missing values with averages for a given time interval and store in a new *imputeSteps* variable.

 ```r
 imputedActivity <- group_by(activity, interval) %>%